plomino/PlominoDoc/docs/features.rst

 The doclink stores the path to the targeted document, and it is displayed as a link.

-You may use a *view* as the source of possible targeted documents.
+You may use a :term:`view` as the source of possible targeted documents.

 Example
 ```````